Nadeem–Shravan: Gulshan Kumar murder case

 Gulshan Kumar, the owner of T-Series, was shot dead outside the Jeeteshwar Mahadev Mandir, a Hindu temple dedicated to Lord Shiva of which he attended daily in Jeet Nagar, Andheri West suburb of Mumbai, on 12 August 1997.
 Mumbai underworld organization D-Company was involved with the murder.
 The police also accused Nadeem Saifi of having paid for the murder due to a personal dispute and fled the country after the murder.
 According to the police, Nadeem hatched the conspiracy in Dubai in May with Anees Ibrahim Kaskar, the brother of fugitive gangster Dawood Ibrahim Kaskar and Dawood's associates Abu Salem and Kayyum.
 Crime branch sources said Nadeem has been out of Bombay since Gulshan Kumar died.
 During the interrogation of the arrested gangsters, the police reportedly learned that Nadeem had organized a "secret" music function in June for Dawood Ibrahim Kaskar in Dubai.
 Many well-known Bollywood personalities, the police claim, were present.

-After the police's allegations against him, Nadeem Saifi was alleged to have fled to the United Kingdom (though he had claimed that he had been in the UK for a month at the time the incident took place).
 In 2001, the case was taken to the London High Court, which rejected the Indian government's request for extradition on the grounds that there was no prima facie case against Saifi.
 In August 2001, the prosecution's main witness, Mohammed Ali Hussain Shaikh, who had earlier claimed Saifi participated in the murder, eventually revealed that he didn't know Saifi and had never seen him.
 Abu Salem also denied Nadeem's involvement on Indian national television.
 Saifi was also exonerated by four courts, including the House of Lords in the United Kingdom and the sessions court in Mumbai.
 Saifi eventually acquired British citizenship, and later moved to Dubai, where he runs a successful perfumery business.

 Later years

-Nadeem remained in the UK and despite the distance between England and India, he and Shravan continued to make music together.
-But they later split after Dosti: Friends Forever.

-Death of Shravan

-On 22 April 2021, Shravan died of COVID-19 after being hospitalized days before in critical condition, in Hinduja Hospital.
+Despite long-distance collaboration from London, they continued producing hits into the early 2000s Dhadkan (2000), Kasoor (2001), Ek Rishtaa (2001), Yeh Dil Aashiqanaa (2002), Raaz (2002), Haan Maine Bhi Pyaar Kiya (2002), Hum Tumhare Hain Sanam (2002), Dil Hai Tumhaara (2002), Dil Ka Rishta (2003), Andaaz (2003), Qayamat (2003), Tumsa Nahin Dekha (2004), Bewafaa (2005), Barsaat (2005), and Dosti (2005).
+The duo split in 2005 but briefly reunited for Do Knot Disturb (2009).

+Shravan was hospitalised in critical condition at the Hinduja Hospital in Mumbai after being diagnosed with COVID-19.
+He died on 23 April.
 His son and wife were admitted to another medical facility in the city.